icon

 How does the rate of inflation affect future Bank of Canada interest rate changes?

-The current Consumer Price Index (CPI) inflation rate has come down considerably from its peak of 8.1% in 2022.
-The rate now stands at 2.9% as of January 2024.
-The Bank of Canada’s target rate of 2.0% has not yet been reached and will not likely be reached, at least for the first half of this year.
+The current total Consumer Price Index (CPI) inflation rate has come down considerably from its peak of 8.1% in 2022.
+The inflation rate in Canada is at 2.5% on a year-over-year basis in August 2024, down from 2.7% in June 2024.
+The Bank of Canada’s target rate of 2% inflation has still not been reached, which throws light on the possibility of a fourth and fifth rate cut in months ahead.

-That is really the main reason the Bank of Canada has left its key lending rate at 5.0% and is likely to do so for some time.
-Monetary policy affects and trickles down to the housing market as banks set their lending rates based on the Bank of Canada’s lending rate.
+Economists expect the bank to further cut policy interest rate on the next scheduled announcements in October and December.
+Monetary policy affects and trickles down to the housing market as banks set their lending rates based on the Bank of Canada’s policy rate.

 Key takeaways:

-• The Bank of Canada’s monetary policy of holding interest rates at 5.0% have curbed housing demand.
+• The Bank of Canada’s monetary policy of holding interest rates at 5.0% had curbed housing demand.
+A third 25-bps rate cut, making it a 75-bps rate cut so far this year, is sending a positive signal to borrowers.

 • Population growth in Canada has significantly influenced housing demand.